tedneward/Azgaarnoth/Classes/Druid.md

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

+## Cantrip Versatility
+*4th-level druid feature*

+Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the druid spell list.

 ## Timeless Body
+*18th-level druid feature*

-Starting at 18th level, the primal magic that you wield causes you to age more slowly.
+The primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

 ## Beast Shapes
+*18th-level druid feature*

-Beginning at 18th level, you can cast many of your druid spells in any shape you assume using Wild Shape.
+You can cast many of your druid spells in any shape you assume using Wild Shape.
 You can perform the somatic and verbal components of a druid spell while in a beast shape, but you aren't able to provide material components.

 ## Archdruid
+*20th-level druid feature*

-At 20th level, you can use your Wild Shape an unlimited number of times.
+You can use your Wild Shape an unlimited number of times.

 # Druid Spells
 The following spells listed are known (but not necessarily accessible, depending on the circle chosen) to all druids throughout Azgaarnoth; this is not the complete list of all druid spells, however.
 Certain circles may have additional spells that are only known to them, and thus are not accessible to other circles.
 Druids can learn new spells by visiting foreign circles, communing with nature for significant periods of time, and so on.
 (In other words, DMs can release new druid spells, but the druids do not have access to them by default.)